RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 Black dot screen transition.
 X=1 for in, 2 for out.

 ### <黑屏X>
-Black screen fade in and out
+Black screen fade in and out.
+1 = out, 2 = in (Yes, it's reversed from the above one for some reason)

 Accepts a number parameter, which might be speed.
 Otherwise only the beginning tag is present.